jjsmall009/automate-boring-stuff-projects/README.md

 # Automate the Boring Stuff - Projects

-My version of the projects from Automate the Boring Stuff With Python
+This repo contains my solutions to some of the many awesome projects from ABSwP.
+Some big, some small.